lokalise/i18n-ally/README.md

 ## ✌ Recommend Setup

-To get best experience of this extension (and other translation services as well).
+To get the best experience of this extension (and other translation services as well).
 We recommend you to use the following setup:

 - Use `JSON` or `YAML` as your locale files.
 (Although other formats are supported as well, JSON and YAML works best for statical analysis)
 - With following configurations allows you to keep synced through all the locales.